MicrosoftDocs/azure-docs/articles/cognitive-services/metrics-advisor/how-tos/onboard-your-data.md

 ## Avoid loading partial data

 Partial data is caused by inconsistencies between the data stored in Metrics Advisor and the data source.
 This can happen when the data source is updated after Metrics Advisor has finished pulling data.
-Metrics Advisor pulls data from a given data source once.
+Metrics Advisor only pulls data from a given data source once.

-For example, suppose you have two data sources.
-If the data for a given date is available in the first data source, but not the second, Metrics Advisor will only retrieve metrics from the first data source.
-If this data is later added to the second data source, Metrics Advisor won't retrieve it.
+For example, if a metric has been onboarded to Metrics Advisor for monitoring.
+Metrics Advisor successfully grabs metric data at timestamp A and performs anomaly detection on it.
+However, if the metric data of that particular timestamp A has been refreshed after the data been ingested.
+New data value won't be retrieved.

 You can try to [backfill](manage-data-feeds.md#backfill-your-data-feed) historical data (described later) to mitigate inconsistencies but this won't trigger new anomaly alerts, if alerts for those time points have already been triggered.
 This process may add additional workload to the system, and is not automatic.